abusebastian/azure-terraform-app/README.md

 ---

 To see the frontend, navigate to http://localhost:8080.
 You are immediately redirected to a login form.
 Log in as `greg/turnquist`

+---

+How to configure the pipeline to deploy the App

+    Create a Service connection Manually